conan-io/docs/reference/commands/lock/add.rst

   }

-If an input profile is provided, the command will add the arguments to the existing lockfile, and maintain the package versions sorted:
+The ``conan lock add`` command also allows to provide an existing lockfile as an input, and it will add the arguments to the existing lockfile, maintaining the package versions sorted:

 .. code-block:: bash